hbokh/docker-typo3-cms/README.md

 		'trustedHostsPattern' => '.*',
 	),

-Bummer!!
-Because this is somewhat of a showstopper to use the container straight away...
+This is somewhat of a showstopper to use the container straight away...